Why You Need a Wedding Planner

 Not much of a reader?
 No problem!
 Watch this video of Why You Need a Wedding Planner:

-Getting a wedding planner is a good investment, but it is understandable that some couples still prefer to plan their wedding themselves.
+Getting a wedding planner is a good investment, but it is understandable that some couples still prefer to plan their wedding themselves so we’ve compiled a condensed wedding planning checklist for you to print and keep close by to help you on your journey.
 Regardless of whether you have a planner, your wedding day will still be magical and your most important day.
 A planner is really there to help make your dream day a reality and think of small things you might not have.
 Ultimately they take the stress out of having to do any last minute things yourself and ensure everything rungs smoothly.

 If you are still not 100% sure whether a wedding planner is a good fit for you, here are some important questions to ask yourself: